 The Lips Don't Lie

 When it comes to feelings and emotions, the lips can be invaluable; they can even help us to detect deception.
 Ever notice when people are stressed, their lips disappear or get smaller.
-You often see this at the airport as flights are being cancelled or while watching a movie that is very tense.
-We certainly see it on the faces of those testifying before congress, in politicians making painful declarations, and even in peoples' reactions to what others have said.
+You often see this at the airport as flights are being canceled or while watching a movie that is very tense.
+We certainly see it on the faces of those testifying before Congress , in politicians making painful declarations , and even in peoples' reactions to what others have said .

 Lips convey a lot of information that is often ignored or not even observed.
 Rich with nerves and highly vascular, the lips react in real time to the world around us.
 So when people receive bad news or witness a horrific event their lips begin to disappear, becoming very thin as vaso constriction takes place.
 Under extreme stress they disappear completely or are compressed together.

 In relationships, couples will immediately notice when their partner has issues because they notice the tightening or compressing of the lips.
 Even kisses will seem different under stress as blood flow is restricted which affects their fullness, warmth, and pliability.
 Our lips react to the reality of the moment and communicate accurately our feelings and sentiments to others.